Hoarding & Estate Cleaning

 Can Hoarding Cause a House to be Condemned?

-Steve VanDenBerg Hoarding Cleaning
+Steve VanDenBerg Blog, Hoarding Cleaning

 Hoarding is damaging to not only the individual living with a hoarding disorder but to the public.
 Due to this reason, a hoarded home can be condemned.
 Although hoarders suffer a mental health issue, they are still bound by local codes and regulations intended to protect people.